puppetlabs/puppetdb/documentation/api/command/v1/commands.markdown

 will be used for content verification with the server.
 When a command is successfully submitted, the submitter will receive the following:

-* A response code of 200
+* A response code of 200.
-* A content-type of `application/json`
+* A content-type of `application/json`.
-* A response body in the form of a JSON object, containing a single key 'uuid', whose value is a UUID corresponding to the submitted command.
+* A response body in the form of a JSON object, containing a single key, 'uuid', whose value is a UUID corresponding to the submitted command.
 This can be used, for example, by clients to correlate submitted commands with server-side logs.

 The PuppetDB termini for Puppet masters use this command API to update facts, catalogs, and reports for nodes, and will always include the checksum.

-### Blocking command submission (EXPERIMENTAL)
+### Blocking command submission

+>**Experimental feature:** This is an experimental feature, and it may be changed or removed at any
+>time.
+Although convenient, it should be used with caution.
+Always prefer
+>non-blocking command submission.

 When submitting a command, you may specify the "secondsToWaitForCompletion" query parameter.
 If you do, PuppetDB will block the request until the command